-There are separate courses for grades 2 and 3 students reading at a 5th grade level and above and for grades 4 and 5 students reading at a middle school level and above.
+There are separate courses for grades 2 and 3 students reading at a 5th grade level and above and for grades 4 through 6 students reading at a middle school level and above.

 In this digital age, the availability of the internet has made memorization less important than critical thinking.
 Students must learn to carefully investigate the credibility of claims and judge the validity of opposing arguments.
 Students must also become adept at making their own persuasive arguments.

 In CTY Online Programs’ Young Adult Readers' Series, students enhance their critical reading, thinking, and writing skills through high interest, thought-provoking books, analytical discussions, and creative writing assignments.
 Course assignments were developed to meet or surpass most of the Common Core College and Career Readiness Anchor Standards for Reading.
 Students are given many opportunities to create multimedia content using web 2.0 tools.
 Students receive individualized written feedback from their instructor and engage in online written discussions with classmates from around the world.
 Writing assignments include narrative stories; expository and compare/contrast essays; and persuasive writing.

 Intended for teens reading at a high school level or above, students: